r3recube/re3_challenge_IaaC_CMS/README.md

    - Work on the deployment process within this repository.

 2. **Automate Infrastructure and Joomla Setup:**
-   - Automate the setup of infrastructure and Joomla application within the chosen repository.
+   - Automate the setup of infrastructure and Joomla application.

 ### Requirements

 Ensure the following requirements are met:

 1. **Operating System Compatibility:**
-   - Ubuntu Linux 20.04 or Amazon Linux 2023.
+   - Ubuntu Linux 20.04 (or newer) or Amazon Linux 2023.

 2. **Joomla Version:**
-   - Utilize the latest version of Joomla, with the ability to parameterize the version.
+   - Utilize Joomla 4.4 or newer.

 3. **Web Server Options:**
    - Choose between Apache, Nginx, or any preferred web server.